Eyelid surgery

 What does it involve?

-A blepharoplasty can be done under local anaesthetic with sedation or under general anaesthetic.
+A blepharoplasty can be done under local anaesthetic or under general anaesthetic.

-The surgeon will need to know if you are taking any medicines to reduce your risk of blood clots, such as aspirin or warfarin.
+The surgeon will need to know if you are taking any medicines to reduce your risk of blood clots, such aspirin, warfarin or apixaban.

 Surgery on the upper eyelids generally involves: